abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/logmein.md

 }
 ```

-> the server requests client's certificate in CertificateRequest message, so that the connection can be mutually authenticated
+> The server requests the client's certificate in a `CertificateRequest` message, enabling mutual TLS authentication.

 - logmein configuration

-The endpoint `API/auth/logmein` performs security check to garantee that the request comes from authorized network_list, then check if requred the http_attribut name and value.
-It reads the X509 to get the userid from, then perform an implicit authentication for this userid.
+The endpoint `API/auth/logmein` performs security checks to guarantee that the request originates from an authorized network in `network_list`.
+If configured, it also validates the required HTTP attribute name and value.
+It reads the X.509 certificate to extract the user ID, then performs implicit authentication for that user ID.

 ```
 auth.logmein : {